JoKeRooo7/matrix_cpp/README.md

 ---

 Matrices in C++.
 Using an object-oriented approach.
 By [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html )
-This project was made with the aim of creating libraries for studying oop, where there will be operations for working with matrices.
+This project was made with the aim of creating libraries, studying OOP.
+In this project, various operations for working with matrices have been created

 ---